oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Take the ET arm outside to the Control Room and place it in a stable place.
 - [ ] Take the infrared outside to the Control Room and store it in the ET/fMRI box.
 - [ ] Take the plexiglass panel outside to the control room.
+- [ ] Take the RB outside the scanning room and box it in the ET/fMRI box.
 - [ ] Exit and close the external door.

 ## Clearing up the Control Room

 ### Finalize the *boxing* of the ET elements

 - [ ] Put the lens cover.
 - [ ] Unscrew the ET lens, while **ALWAYS** keeping one hand under the lens while screwing/unscrewing it and put it back into its pouch.
     ![cover-mri-compatible-lens](../assets/images/cover-mri-compatible-lens.png "Cover MRI compatible lens")